-Governance Arrangements The Review of Governance Arrangements in place during 2023/24 The review of effectiveness of the joint governance arrangements in place during 2023/24 indicated that the framework provided a high level of assurance.
+Governance Arrangements The Review of Governance Arrangements in place during 2024/25 The review of effectiveness of the joint governance arrangements in place during 2024/25 indicated that the framework provided a high level of assurance.
 Based on reflection of the key structures and processes which comprise those arrangements it can be judged that appropriate mechanisms existed to: - promote and monitor codes of conduct and professional behaviour. - ensure compliance with internal and external requirements. - promote transparency and acting in the public interest. - develop channels of communication with all sections of the community - manage the business to deliver the organisational vision of being synonymous with exemplary service. - apply good governance arrangements to collaboration activity and partnerships. - appropriately scrutinise performance.
 The areas for development detailed overleaf have been identified from the review process.
-The implementation of these will be monitored and reported in our AGS for 2024/25 Key challenges in local audit accounting The timely release of audited accounts is vital to public sector governance arrangements, who need the numbers for future budgeting and decision making.
+The implementation of these will be monitored and reported in our AGS for 2025/26.
+Key challenges in local audit accounting The timely release of audited accounts is vital to public sector governance arrangements, who need the numbers for future budgeting and decision making.
 Delays in publishing local government audited accounts have increased significantly with many public sector audit opinions outstanding.
 This means that many stakeholders can't rely on audited accounts to inform decision making - a significant risk for governance and control.
 Local authority accounts are becoming increasingly complex as accounting standards evolve, and delays are exacerbated by capacity constraints in both local audit and local government.
 There are some reasons for cautious optimism that the system will begin to recover and there will be a gradual return to better compliance with publication targets.
 Devon and Cornwall Police continue to work closely with the external auditors to resolve these issues and recognise the current challenges.
+The certification of the 2023-24 was completed prior to the February 2025 backstop date.

-Annual Governance Statement 2023/24
+Annual Governance Statement 2024/25

-Areas for Development for 2023/24
+Areas for Development for 2025/26

-The key areas for development during 2023/24 are summarised below.
+The key areas for development during 2025/26 are summarised below.

 Area for Development Owner Target date

-A lack of assurance provided by non- audited accounts due to delays with local audit delivery by Grant Thornton.
-OPCC and Chief Constable May 2025

-Findings from the HMICFRS PEEL inspections placed the force in the Engaged Programme.
-Chief Constable December 2024
+Brought forward from 2023/24: Findings from the HMICFRS PEEL inspections placed the force in the 'Engage' process.
+Chief Constable Revised September 2025

-Governance arrangements for the reporting of national, regional, and local multi-agency operational partnerships.
-Chief Constable December 2024
+Brought forward from 2023/24: Governance arrangements for the reporting of national, regional, and local multi-agency operational partnerships.
+Chief Constable Revised December 2025

-Annual Governance Statement 2023/24
+Annual Governance Statement 2024/25

 Summary

 This statement is intended to provide reasonable assurance on governance arrangements.
 It is stressed that no system of control can provide absolute assurance against material misstatement or loss.

 No significant governance issues have been identified during this year's review.
 For completeness, the minor issues identified are recorded and will be addressed to ensure continuous improvement.

 We hope that this document provides you with some helpful insight into how we decided to lead Devon & Cornwall Police, the systems we have put in place to ensure our decisions are open and accountable, and that your money is safeguarded.

 Signatures

-Alison Hernandez

-Police and Crime Commissioner

-for Devon & Cornwall

-James Vaughan Acting Chief Constable Devon & Cornwall
+James Vaughan Chief Constable

-David WilkinChief Constable's
+David Wilkin

-Chief Finance Officer

-Nicola Allen Commissioner's Chief Finance Officer
+Chief Financial Officer

-Frances Hughes

-Chief Executive

-and Monitoring Officer

-May 2024 Final version February 2025